kaede0e/stinging_nettle_genome_assembly/README.md

 21) Align to the published _U. dioica_ genome from Darwin Tree of Life - if any variations are found, we make notes of it.
 I changed my chromosome numbering based on homologous relationship to this published genome (Udio_DToL). --> Nettle_female_Round_5_H1_chrname_renamed.fa, Nettle_female_Round_5_H2_chrname_renamed.fa
 22) Run final Bandage (N50, etc.), BUSCO score, and Merqury (QV, k-mer completeness, etc.) on the assemblies.

+For list of intermediate files generated during the above process in a table, see my_juicebox.assembly_files.txt.
+_also on the manuscript, I am referring to the different round number designations because I did not perform quality metric checks at every step on the way.
+I divided the Rounds of curation by distinctive steps with QC vakues available: Round 1 - visual Hi-C scaffolding with H1 and H2 and H1+H2 maps, Round 2 - attemp to incorporate ONT reads to fill the gaps, further curation with H1+H2 map and visually inspect, Round 3 - extensive manual curation using minimap2+SyRI coordinates to check INVs specificially, as well as checking if long-reads span breakpoints._

 ## _De novo_ annotation pipeline
-1) Softmask repetitive regions with RepeatDetector
+1) Softmask repetitive regions with [RepeatDetector](https://github.com/nextgenusfs/redmask)
-2) Align published RNAseq to the softmasked genome using Hisat2 and export as sorted BAM file
+2) Align published RNAseq to the softmasked genome using [Hisat2](https://daehwankimlab.github.io/hisat2/) and export as sorted BAM file
-3) Annotate genes with BRAKER3 using softmasked genome, RNAseq BAM, and Viridiplantae (OrthoDB) protein database
+3) Annotate genes with [BRAKER3](https://github.com/Gaius-Augustus/BRAKER) using softmasked genome, RNAseq BAM, and Viridiplantae (OrthoDB) protein database
-4) Annotate TEs with EDTA on the pre-masked genonme
+4) Annotate TEs with [EDTA](https://github.com/oushujun/EDTA) on the pre-masked genonme

 ## Describe polycentric behaviour of chromosomes
-- We used RepeatOBserver to visualize general patterns of repeat structure and found some unique centromeric repeats distributions
+- We used [RepeatOBserver](https://github.com/celphin/RepeatOBserverV1/tree/main) to visualize general patterns of repeat structure and found some unique centromeric repeats distributions
 - Search for specific centromeric/telomeric repeat sequences with RepeatOBserver results
 - Compare syntenic relationship with Morus genome, that has previously shown polycentric behaviour in an experiment
+- Compare synteny in Urticaceae family with [GENESPACE](https://github.com/jtlovell/GENESPACE)

 ## Describe genes/proteins that are potentially responsible for stinging hairs
 - try search the protein sequence against full genome with [miniprot](https://github.com/lh3/miniprot)
-- you could also try "tblastn -word_size 2 -max_intron_length 2000"; "tblastx" can be used to search a nucleotide database with a cDNA sequence and both will be translated in all six frames internally during the search